-Initial implementation of the Interference Locator application recommends proper calibration performed in the field by trained personnel.
 Calibration process requires deliberate emission of interfering signals in the coverage area of the ASTRO® 25 system being calibrated.
-For each instance of such emission, exact time and location should be noted, thus allowing later identification of the triggered events in the UNC Unprocessed Events view.
-To complete the calibration, the noted location data are manually added to the corresponding, identified logs.
+For each instance of such emission, the exact time and location should be noted, to allow later identification of the triggered events in the UNC Unprocessed Events view.
+To complete the calibration, you need to add the location data manually to the corresponding, identified logs.

-The calibration process may or may not need to be repeated as specified in the following cases connected with system expansion:
+The calibration process may need to be repeated as specified in the following cases related to system expansion:

 - Base Radio replacement

-- addition/removal of a channel
+- Addition/removal of a channel

-- subsite location change
+- Subsite location change

-- addition/removal of a subsite
+- Addition/removal of a subsite